Astan-Billings/Linux-Docker-Container/README.md

 <h3>What are Containers</h3>

 Containers are packages of software the "contain" all the necessary parts for it run efficiently in any computing environment.
+These parts are all the compatible dependencies such as versions of programming langauges, system tools, system libraries, binary code, executable and configuration files.

 <h2>Program walk-through:</h2>